astorfi/attention-guided-sparsity/README.rst

 -----------------

-Network pruning is aimed at imposing sparsity in a neural network architecture by increasing the portion of zero-valued weights for reducing its size energyefficiency consideration and increasing evaluation speed.
+Network pruning is aimed at imposing sparsity in a neural network architecture by increasing the portion of zero-valued weights for reducing its size energy efficiency consideration and increasing evaluation speed.
 In most of the conducted research efforts, the sparsity is enforced for network pruning without any attention to the internal network characteristics such as unbalanced outputs of the neurons or